Xenios91/Subreddit-Scraper/README.md

 # Reddit-Web-Scraper
-A simple web scraper for gathering data from reddit for NLP.
+A simple web scraper for gathering data for NLP.